Skip to Content

 A white acorn squash and an orange acorn squash

-Acorn squash is typically a deep green-skinned squash variety that resembles the shape of an acorn.
+Acorn squash is one of the winter squash types you will likely see in boxes when you enter your grocery store in the fall.
+It's typically a deep green-skinned squash variety that resembles the shape of an acorn.
 However, heirloom acorn squash can sometimes be white or orange.

-They have noticeable exterior ridges and may have a splotch of bright orange on their skin.
-They have a rich, yellow-orange flesh that's great for roasting.
+Acorn squash have noticeable exterior ridges and may have a splotch of bright orange on their skin and a rich, yellow-orange flesh that's great for roasting.

-They're mild, slightly sweet, and nutty flavored.
-They are a great shape for stuffing and are often filled with mixtures of rice, quinoa, meat, spices, dried fruit, or nuts.
+They're mild, slightly sweet, and nutty-flavored.
+Acorn squash are an excellent shape for stuffing and are often filled with mixtures of rice, quinoa, meat, spices, dried fruit, or nuts and served as a beautiful and delicious side dish.

-Try one of these acorn squash recipes - roasted acorn squash soup or roasted acorn squash.
+Try one of these tasty acorn squash recipes:

 Kabocha squash cut in half.